anushkaps/distributed-docs/docs/DETAILS.md

 - Verify you have the correct permissions (owner or granted access)
 - Use `INFO <filename>` to check file ownership and access list
-- Request access using `REQUESTACCESS` if you're not the owner
+- Contact the file owner to request access

 ---